Table of Contents

 All test results, both regular jobs and deployment validation test-runs, are displayed in the Test Results panel as a level tree:

 - the project — the current project, where you run tests,

 - methods — separate test methods, which the test class includes.

-Every of these levels, excluding methods, can be expanded.
+Each of these levels, excluding methods, can be expanded.

 According to the stage, which the test is passing right now, and to the test result, every test job, class, and method can have different statuses: